villander/test-ember-engines-addons/README.md

 To see build output, run `yarn run serve` and go to http://localhost:4200/_analyze.

-The addon `ember-concurrency` is included in every engine as well as the host app, through the shared `internal-shared-addon` dependency.
+The addon `ember-power-select` is included in the engine's vendor bundle, although it is also in the host app's vendor bundle.